 Muscles and tendons are made from fibres and act much like elastic bands: within their limits of movement they retain their elasticity, but too much of a stretch or weight causes strains.

 When I use massage in treatment, I recognise tightness in muscles by how defined they are.
 There are two extremes: flaccidity, or no muscle tone, and rigidity, or excess muscle tone.
 All of us are on this spectrum and as with most things, the ideal is somewhere between the two.

-The best exercise for you stays in your middle ground, exercising muscles without reaching extremes and causing strain, prompting signs of your limits.
+The best exercise for you stays in your middle ground, pumping and exercising muscles without reaching extremes and causing strain, prompting signs of your limits.

 When should I exercise?

 The easiest way to decide is in my view to do a quick assessment of your energy levels.
 If you feel tired, rest.
 If you feel energetic, move!
 If you feel stagnant, move!